jaycech3n/Isabelle-HoTT/README.md

 An experimental implementation of [homotopy type theory](https://en.wikipedia.org/wiki/Homotopy_type_theory) in [Isabelle](https://isabelle.in.tum.de/).

 **This is the Isabelle2019 version of Isabelle/HoTT.
-Development on this branch will no longer continue, please switch the the Isabelle2020-compatible master branch instead.**
+Development on this branch will no longer continue, please switch to the the Isabelle2020-compatible master branch instead.**

 ### Usage